 The Card of the Day: The Five of Cups

-The Five of Cups symbolizes the trance-like state of focusing only on the negative, even when all is not lost.
+The Five of Cups symbolizes the trance-like state of focusing only on the negative, even when there are so many blessings around.
 The figure on the card gloomily stares at three spilled cups.
 He fails to notice the two perfectly upright cups still standing behind him.
-Behind the two standing cups is a bridge.
-This bridge symbolizes that the way over your obstacle will be made clear when you focus on what is working and what is positive in your life.
-This card also reveals that just because everything in your life isn’t perfect, doesn’t mean that you need to feel bad about it all day.... month...........year...................decade!
+This card shows that just because everything in your life isn’t “perfect,” doesn’t mean that you need to feel bad about it all day....month...........year...................decade!

 If you’ve ever experienced this sort of hypnotism you know it seems very difficult to snap out of.
 It usually occurs when the mind is idle.
-"An idle mind is the Devil's workshop," or so the saying goes.
-If you are traditionally a problem solver, it can be difficult to be at peace when there is no task to do.
+"An idle mind is the Devil's workshop!"
+If you are used to being a “problem solver," it can be difficult to be at peace when there is no task to do.
 The mind immediately shuffles through its memory banks to drudge up something that we should have anxiety about.
 Then the mind says “Here’s a doozy!
 Remember this horrible time?
 What if it happens again?”
-The trance begins, and soon twenty minutes have gone by, leaving you feeling hopeless about yourself and your prospects.
+The trance begins, and pretty soon twenty minutes have gone by, leaving you feeling like crap about yourself.

 There!
 I snapped out of the negative trance!
 Now quick give me something constructive to focus on!
-Perhaps all the things that I can do, and that are still possible.
-Snapping out of negative trance gives you the opportunity to do something constructive toward your future.
+Perhaps the beautiful details of this moment.

 Today shift your focus to break trances when they start.
 The more positive details you can remember the better you’ll feel.
-Ruminating doesn't help anyone solve anything, so knock it off!
-Place your focus on something that makes you happy or restores your faith in yourself instead.
+Negative trances don't help anyone solve anything, so knock it off!
+Place your focus on something that makes you happy instead.